autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Selects the algorithm to be used to determine automated dampening factors

-Option 0 is the default model described in the documentation.
+Option `0` is the default model described in the documentation.
 This first identifies the peak estimated actual for each interval from the lest ```automated_dampening_model_days```.
 Matching intervals are then identified as days where the estimated actual is within ```automated_dampening_similar_peak``` of the peak.
-The peak generation from those matching intervals is then used to calculate a dampening factor as ```peak_generation/peak_estimated_actual```
+The peak generation from those matching intervals is then used to calculate a dampening factor as ```peak_generation/peak_estimated_actual```.
+In this model it is possible the peak estimated actual and peak generation occur on different days.

-Options 1 to 3 follow a similar approach to the above, but calculate a list of raw factors from each matching interval's generation and estimate actual.
-Option 1 then returns the maximum of those raw factors, Option 2 returns the mean and Option 3 returns the minimum.
-Option 1 can be thought of as a best case scenario which will tend to give a higher forecast than Option 2, with Option 3 as the worst case scenario giving the lowest forecast.
+Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval.
+Option `1` then returns the maximum of those raw factors, Option `2` returns the mean and Option `3` returns the minimum.
+Option `1` can be thought of as a best case scenario which will tend to give a higher forecast than Option `2`, with Option `3` as the worst case scenario giving the lowest forecast.

 **Key: "automated_dampening_model_days"**